CCBatIIT/modelingworkshop/docs/index.md

 # Where?

-The workshop will be held at Simon Bolivar University in Barranqulla, Colombia.
+The workshop will be held at Simon Bolivar University in Barranquilla, Colombia.

 # Why?